 Modern life is busy, hectic and demanding.
-If you are looking for a short time of respite from the pressures of life, please consider joining us for Compline in the quiet, candlelit sanctuary at University Lutheran.
+If you are looking for a short time of respite from the pressures of life, please consider joining us for Night Church in the quiet, candlelit sanctuary at University Lutheran.

-For more information about Compline at UniLu, please contact the church office.
-If you are a singer or instrumentalist and are interested in helping to lead a service, please contact our Director of Music, Matthew Glandorf.
+For more information about Night Church at UniLu, please contact the church office.
+If you are a singer or instrumentalist and are interested in helping to lead a service, we would love to hear from you.